 Compare how Jim's process would differ based on which currency he transfers:

 The money will be bumped between several banks on the way.
 It will frequently be converted from AUD to USD to EUR on the way.
 The entire process takes three to five days, incurs fees from each bank on the way and loses Jim money on all the exchange rates.

 He makes a money transfer as usual.
-His bank sends Ripple directly to the bank of the recipient account.
+His bank sends XRP directly to the bank of the recipient account.
 The payment is made at whatever exchange rates and fees the bank chooses to charge for this service.

 If Jim is lucky, it has passed some of the savings onto him.

 Jim signs onto the Stellar platform and sends money through it.
 It makes the transfer automatically.

 First, it converts the AUD to euros, then it uses an anchor to transfer the euros to the recipient account.

 An anchor is a Stellar partner that’s entrusted with actually transferring the funds.
 These are usually money transfer companies.
 Jim can choose his own anchor and shop around for the one he wants.

 There are a few different ways Jim’s AUD might be converted into euros.